Abraham313/disable-defender/README.md

 # disable-defender
-Powershell based batch script to disable windows defender at one click
+Automated powershell based batch script to disable windows defender at one click

 Workflow
 1. Download Defender-Control zip from sordum.org